Aboriginal culture at the origin of art

 Street art in Rio

-As you explore the streets of Rio, keep an eye out for this anthology of great Brazilian signatures.
+Exploring the streets of Rio, it's possible to appreciate some of Brazil's greatest signatures.
 Rafaela Monteiro aka Rafa Mon comes straight from the world of fashion.
-Her frescoes have a dreamlike, poetic tone.
+Her frescoes can be recognized by their dreamlike, poetic tone.
 The world-famous Eduardo Kobra expresses his art in monumental frescoes with a realistic bent.
 Originally from the suburbs of São Paulo, he adds to his colorful compositions the kaleidoscopic effects for which he is renowned.
 In addition to exhibiting in Paris, Spain and Argentina, Marcelo Eco scatters works throughout Rio.
-He likes to reproduce in graphic style the portrait of a moustachioed man with a pointed chin, who could be Salvador Dali.
-In any case, you'll find him all over Rio de Janeiro, in a variety of forms, and particularly on Avenida Nossa Senhora de Copacabana.
+He likes to reproduce in a graphic style the portrait of a moustachioed man with a pointed chin, who could be Salvador Dalí.
+In any case, you'll find him all over Rio de Janeiro, in a variety of forms, and particularly on the Avenida Nossa Senhora de Copacabana.

-Everywhere, but where?
+Where to see street art?
 In Rio, the walls of the Botanical Gardens and the metro are famous for their frescoes.
-To guide a stroll through the city, here are a few other ideas.
-The tramway fresco in Santa Teresa is a reminder of the place this means of locomotion once held in the daily lives of the city's inhabitants. the "bondinho" was closed in 2011 after two dramatic accidents.
-The Botafogo district is not only rich in street art, but also brings together artists who are more interested in form than content.
+To guide you on your stroll through the city, here are a few other ideas.
+The tramway fresco in Santa Teresa is a reminder of the importance of this means of locomotion in the daily lives of the city's inhabitants.
+The Botafogo district, rich in street art, brings together artists who are more concerned with form than substance.
 Here, far from political messages and reminders of reality, an abundance of colorful nuggets embellish the urban environment just for the fun of it.
-In contrast, the Centro's works reclaim the memory of historical events, from rural life to slavery.
-This is where you'll find the world's largest mural: Eduardo Kobra commissioned the work for the Olympic Games, on the theme of indigenous tribes and the five continents.
-Recognized in the Guinness Book of World Records!
+In contrast, the works in Centro reclaim the memory of historical events, from rural life to slavery.
+This is where you'll find the world's largest mural: Eduardo Kobra created a commission in the center for the Olympic Games on the theme of indigenous tribes and the five continents.
+It is recognized as the world's largest mural.
 In the chic, trendy district of Ipanema, anonymous graffiti artist Oraculo Project spreads love through stencilled messages scattered across the floor.
 In English and Portuguese.
 The same artist colors tree trunks red to raise awareness of forest destruction.